Mitrichius/hugo-theme-anubis/README.md

 ### Robots.txt
 Based on environment.
-For production — allow all, for other — disallow all
+For production — allow all, for other — disallow all.

 ## Contributing